KonstantinKlepikov/luxai21/TO-DO.md

     - [x] get list of all free to in tiles of gamebord
     - [x] check - tile is free to in
     - [x] remove tile from list after as action is defined
-  - [ ] calculate resource coldown needed for cities and workers for nonstohastic resource storage
+  - [ ] calculate resource coldown needed for cities and workers for nonstohastic resource game_space